King David’s Secret

 “While the baby was still alive, I fasted, and I cried.
 I thought, ‘Who knows?
 Maybe the Lord will feel sorry for me and let the baby live.’
 But now that the baby is dead, why should I fast?
 I can’t bring him back to life.
 Someday I will go to him, but he cannot come back to me.”

 David accepted what happened to him.
-David knew that he wasn’t in control.
-David knew that God was in control.
+He accepted the consequences.
+David knew he wasn’t in control.
+He knew God was in control.

 I am not sure that God actually controls everything that happens in our lives.
-Jesus dispelled that idea when he was questioned about a group of worshipers who were killed at the order of Pontius Pilate in the temple in Galilee.
-He said they weren’t greater sinners than anyone else, and neither were the people who died when a tower in Siloam collapsed.
-The lesson Jesus derived from those incidences is that those listening should repent, lest they too perish!
+Jesus dispelled that idea when he was questioned about a group of worshipers who were killed at the order of Pontius Pilate in the synagogue in Galilee.
+Jesus said they weren’t greater sinners than anyone else, and neither were the people who died when a tower in Siloam collapsed.
+But, Jesus said, the people listening to him should repent, lest they too perish!
 (See Luke 13:1-9)

 This was David’s secret: he always turned to God.
 He lived his life in relation to God.
 David knew God was in control, and he wasn’t; and he was ok with that.

-I’ve come to learn that even that kind of response is “ok” (it’s “human” after all), as long as we return to God.
-We can vent to God.
-He knows our feelings, and He even knows our hearts anyway.
-In relation to God can we work out those feelings.
-If we trust Him, He can bring us through anything.
+I’ve come to learn that even that kind of response is “ok” (it’s “human” after all), as long as we turn to God.
+We can vent to God because He knows our feelings.
+He knows our hearts anyway!
+So, we might as well be honest with ourselves and God and have it out.

 And, when all is said and done, God will sustain us.
-He meets where we are.
-He delights in us and loves us – not for what we have done, but for who we are, people He created to have communion with Him.
-Knowing this and trusting this allows us to face the giants in our lives with confidence that, no matter what, God is with us.
+He meets us where we are.
+He delights in us and loves us – not for what we have done, but for who we are, people He created in His image with the purpose of having communion with Him.
+Knowing this and trusting this allows us to face the giants in our lives with confidence that, no matter what, God is with us, and He loves us.

 2 thoughts on “King David’s Secret